 - Accelerated heartbeat

 If you know your cat has eaten chocolate or you suspect this is the case, then call the vet immediately.
-This is a life-threatening medical emergency.
+This could be a life-threatening medical emergency.

 As you can see, cake is not good for your cat for many reasons.
-However, if she happens to eat just one bite of a vanilla cake, chances are she will be OK.
+However, if she happens to eat a bite of a vanilla cake, then the chances are she will be OK.
 However, if she eats chocolate cake, then you’ll need to call the vet immediately.
 You may save your cat’s life if she receives prompt medical care.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.Ask a Vet Live Now